 - 1 Make sure you have completed "1.
-Preparing for a Server Replacement" on page 562 and "2.
-Creating a Backup of eDirectory" on page 563. - 2 Make sure Server B is up and eDirectory is running.
+Preparing for a Server Replacement" on page 573 and "2.
+Creating a Backup of eDirectory" on page 574. - 2 Make sure Server B is up and eDirectory is running.

-- 3 Use restore to transfer Server A's eDirectory identity and file system to Server B: - 3a Copy the eDirectory cold backup files created for Server A to Server B. The backup files can be made much smaller using a third-party file compression tool, because they compress well.
-This could help you copy the files faster. - 3b Restore the eDirectory database from Server A onto Server B using the eDirectory backup files you copied.
+- 3 Use restore to transfer Server A's eDirectory identity and file system to Server B: - 3a Copy the eDirectory cold backup files created for Server A to Server B.

+The backup files can be made much smaller using a third-party file compression tool, because they compress well.
+This could help you copy the files faster.

+3b Restore the eDirectory database from Server A onto Server B using the eDirectory backup files you copied.
 In the eMBox command line client, use a command like the following:

-'''

-restore -r -f backup filename and path
+restore -r -f backup\filename\and\path -l log filename and path

--1 log filename and path -e

-'''

-If you use NICI, make sure you use the -e switch to restore NICI files.
+If you use NICI, make sure you restore the NICI files.
 Add the -u option if you backed up files listed in an include file.
-(See "Restoring from Backup Files with the eMBox Client" on page 448 and "Backup and Restore Command Line Options" on page 451 for more information about using the eMBox Client and the switches.)
+(See "Restoring from Backup Files with the eMBox Client" on page 462 and "Backup and Restore Command Line Options" on page 465 for more information about using the eMBox Client and the switches.)